-The NHS has a list of recommended charities or see our urgent support page if you need to speak to someone right now.
-Relate has lots of advice and access to trained counsellors if your money worries are affecting your relationships at home.
+The NHS has a list of mental health services or see our urgent support page if you need to speak to someone right now.
+Relate has advice and offers help from trained counsellors if money is causing problems in your relationships.

 5. Be kind to yourself

-If you're struggling with feelings of uncertainty, try to accept that you cannot control everything, and focus your time and energy on the things you can control.
+If you're struggling to cope with financial uncertainty or job worries, try to accept that you cannot control everything.
+Try to focus your time and energy on what you can control.